-Simon Sinnatt is a Property law specialist practising primarily in Sussex, London and the South Coast, acting for developers, local government and private clients.
+Simon Sinnatt is the current Head of One Crown Office Row's Brighton Annex.
+Simon is a Property law specialist practising primarily in Sussex, London and the South Coast, acting for developers, local government and private clients.
 He is a member of the Property Bar Association.
 He has been involved in a number of notable cases.

 Simon gives talks each year to both Local Government and solicitors in The South East.
 He is noted for taking an innovative practical approach to clients' problems.